craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 ## BCC’d Recipient

-The 'BCC' addresses for this email.
+The BCC addresses for this email.
 You can separate the addresses by a comma: `,`.

 Plain text can be entered or twig can also be used to set dynamic values.

 Two special variables available to you:

 - `order` an [Order Model](order-model.md).